-Convenience is still the name of the game this year as more and more shoppers look for ways to save gas, consolidate their errands, and cut back on shipping fees.
-With Square Online, you can set up fulfilment options like buy online, pick up in-store (BOPIS) and curbside pickup so shoppers can tackle their shopping and other things on their to-do list all at once.
+Convenience is still the name of the game this year as more and more shoppers are looking for ways to save gas, consolidate their errands, and cut back on shipping fees.
+With Square Online, you can set up fulfillment options like buy online, pick up in-store (BOPIS) and curbside pickup so shoppers can tackle their shopping and other things on their to-do list all at once.

 4. Don’t skimp on the gift cards.

 Gift cards are gifts that never go out of style — and give you options for driving revenue if you’re facing ill-timed shortages of your best-selling items.
 Customizing gift cards for your business with Square

 encourages customers to buy gifts for their friends and loved ones at a flexible price point without breaking the bank, while simultaneously reinforcing your brand.
 They’re also quick to grab online or in-person for those last-minute shoppers or convenient in the event of any potential inventory issues.